xuweitao005/Website/content/home/posts.md

 *2022.2 Our paper entitled "i^2Key: A Cross-sensor Symmetric Key Generation System using Inertial Measurements and Inaudible Sound" has been accepted by IPSN 2022!

 *2021.12 Our paper entitled "GASLA: Enhancing the Applicability of Sign Language Translation" has been accepted by INFOCOM 2022!

-*2021.10  I'm so honoured to receive 2021 ACM SIGBED China Rising Star Award!

-*2021.10  Congrats to Tony, we received the 2021 Ubicomp CPD Workshop Best Paper Award!

-*2021.5  Our paper entitled "No Need of Data Pre-processing: A General Framework for Radio-Based Device-Free Context Awareness" has been accepted by ACM Transactions on Internet of Things!

-*2021.1  We have two papers accepted by IPSN 2021!

-*2020.10 Our Paper "Simultaneous Energy Harvesting and Gait Recognition using Piezoelectric Energy Harvester" has been accepted by TMC (IF: 5.115)!

-*2020.10 Our Survey "Key Generation for Internet of Things: A Contemporary Survey" has been accepted by CSUR (IF: 7.99)!

-*2020.07 Invited to serve on the TPC of EWSN 2020!

-*2020.06 Our paper entitled "Nephalai: Towards LPWAN C-RAN with Physical Layer Compression" has been accepted by Mobicom 2020!